-- Goal 1: Recognize all contributors to local history.
-The history of Clatsop County is multi-faceted and should be recorded and preserved, whenever possible, for future generations. - Policy 1: In coordination with local Native American tribes, professional archeological study team should be encouraged to conduct a survey of the Indian villages in the area and develop a strategy for excavation or protection.
-Until such a study is complete, the County shall carefully review all development proposals that would impact the archeological sites. - Policy 2: Care shall be taken to avoid placement of incompatible uses on properties adjoining significant archeological and historic sites or permitting activities which would conflict with the nature of identified sites. - Policy 3: The use of identifying signs for historic and cultural landmarks shall be encouraged.
-Other historic sites such as old churches, school houses, etc. should also be signed.
-The Clatsop County Historical Society shall be encouraged to assist in this project. - Policy 4: Technical and financial assistance from all sources shall be sought in order to protect, restore, or purchase significant historical areas that can fulfill the needs for parks, recreation, natural and scenic resources.
-For instance, the Westport log tunnel might be incorporated into the State trail system (proposed Northwest loop). - Policy 5: The County shall work with the Department of Forestry and other adjoining property owners to develop a protection plan for the Westport log tunnel. - Policy 6: Local state and federal agencies and committees are encouraged to work together to identify and preserve historical sites in Clatsop County. - Policy 7: The County should conduct an ESEE study to determine whether Bradwood and Clifton should be considered significant historic resources. - Policy 8: The County shall, within five years of the date of adoption of this plan, develop a public education and outreach program to inform property owners about how to properly deal with found artifacts.
+- Goal: Recognize all contributors to local history.
+The history of Clatsop County is multi-faceted and should be recorded and preserved, whenever possible, for future generations. - Policy A: Technical and financial assistance from all sources shall be sought in order to protect, restore, or purchase significant historical areas that can fulfill the needs for parks, recreation, natural and scenic resources.
+For instance, the Westport log tunnel might be incorporated into the State trail system (proposed Northwest loop). - Policy B: The County shall work with the Department of Forestry and other adjoining property owners to develop a protection plan for the Westport log tunnel. - Policy C: The County should conduct additional analysis to determine whether Bradwood and Clifton should be included in the Goal 5 historic resources inventory.